megawubs/json-settings/readme.md

 ### Add a new group

-To add a new group to the settings file, and give it some default settings.
+Adding a new group to the settings file, and give it some default settings.

 ```PHP
 $s->addGroup('files')->appendGroup('files', 'logfile', '/location/to/file.log');